lilitjeanne-git/client-onboarding-success-system/project-charter-template.md

 - **Technology**: Client environment must run Linux RHEL 9.4 / Intel (AVX2).
   No exceptions to the Docker delivery format.
-- **Resources**: Client must provide a dedicated SPOC and technical engineer throughout the project.
-CNS cannot proceed without client-side availability.
+- **Resources**: Client must provide a dedicated SPOC and technical engineer throughout the project.  cannot proceed without client-side availability.
 - **Legal**: All CryptoNext software must be erased from client systems at project closure, per contractual obligation.
 - **Confidentiality**: All project materials are Restricted Use — Confidential.